Summer Session 2013 - Instructors

-Dr. Muasau is president of Kanana Fou Theological Seminary in American Samoa.
+Rev. Muasau is president of Kanana Fou Theological Seminary in American Samoa.
 He is an important figure in theological education in Oceania and has been active in the Ecumenical Association of Third World Theologians (EATWOT) Pacific branch for many years.
 He is also a strong supporter of women’s leadership in the church.
-Dr. Muasau holds a BD and MTh from Pacific Theological College.
+Rev. Muasau holds a BD and MTh from Pacific Theological College.

 Rob Peach is a doctoral student in Interdisciplinary Studies at the Graduate Theological Union.
 An avid listener of rap music, his doctoral work is concerned with exploring the liberating dimensions of African American expressive culture, particularly hip-hop, and its role as a vehicle for social change.
 He has performed spoken word pieces at the Hippie Gypsy in Berkeley and the Berkeley Poetry Slam.